Something odd became apparent when I started putting this article together.

-And they’re all for mainstream brands names like Kellogs and Arm & Hammer among hundreds of others.
+And they’re all for mainstream brand names like Kellogs and Arm & Hammer, among hundreds of others.

 But Coupons.com is also a Brandcaster company, so you know their coupons are legit.

-Which is important when you’re presenting them to your audience – if they get their fingers burned they won’t give you a second chance.
+This is important when you’re presenting them to your audience – if they get their fingers burned, they won’t give you a second chance.

 And now to talk about how you make money.

-Or rather how much you’ll earn for every time somebody prints and uses one of their coupons.
+Or rather, how much you’ll earn every time somebody prints and uses one of their coupons.

-Which comes to the grand total of US$0.10c.
+Which comes to a grand total of US$0.10c.

 Although that might sound like chicken feed, 1,000 people printing or making a coupon would earn you $100.